Frequently Asked Questions

 Check your marks on the Registrar's website in January.

 Make an appointment to talk with Karen Murray, First Year Academic Counsellor about your particular situation.
 You will have one week to decide.
 If you decide to participate in the program, you must sign a contract outlining the courses you will be taking in second term and summer sessions.
-As you may need to discuss this with your parents, the deadline for signing up is (date to be determined).
+As you may need to discuss this with your parents, the deadline for signing up is January 26, 2018.
 You must agree to participate in the program so that we can track you and remember, we will not adjudicate you at the end of April.

 The summer school calendars come out in February, just before Reading Week.
 You can pick one up in the Undergraduate Services Office, SEB 2097 or view it online.
 You must register for the summer course in March.
 Courses fill quickly - it is your responsibility to register for the course as soon as possible.

-All first year Engineering courses (or their equivalents) are offered in the summer, with the exception of ES 1050 and BUS 1299E, which are NOT offered in the summer.
+All first year Engineering courses (or their equivalents) are offered in the summer, with the exception of ES 1050, which is NOT offered in the summer.

 1. The summer course(s) must be taken at Western: to participate in this program you must be able to stay in London and take the course(s) here at Western.